If you want to learn how to get cheap train tickets and save money on your travel, you’re in the right place.

 If you travel by train frequently, there are big savings to be made when you invest in a Railcard or season ticket.

 Which option you choose will depend on the type of journey you tend to make.
-If you make the same journey regularly, a season ticket might be the right choice for you, but if you travel to a range of destinations, a Railcard may offer better discounts.
+If you make the same journey regularly, a season ticket might be the right choice for you.
+If you travel to a range of destinations, a Railcard may offer better discounts.

 1. Buy a Railcard